-The vision of Restore Church is to be a community of believers who reveal God to others (cf. Acts 1:8) and equip His people for good Kingdom work (cf. Eph.
+The vision of Restore Church is to be a community of Christ followers who reveal God to others (Acts 1:8) and equip His people for good Kingdom work (Eph.
 2:10)—to be a spark that ignites the restoration of Highland.

 Restore Church is a name intended to spark action - the process of restoration.
 This name captures our mission and vision, and reaffirms our purpose: to be a church that loves and serves in such a way that it brings people to God.

 Our name also alludes to our theology and roots as part of the Restoration Movement, a reawakening movement that sought to re-align the Church with the essence of the original New Testament Church.
 "In matters of faith unity, in matters of opinion liberty, but in all things love."
 (Thomas Campbell, leader of the Restoration Movement).
 As part of this movement, we believe that Jesus has called us to be one unified Church; with no name but Christian, no book but the Bible, no law but love, and no creed but Christ.